BtechCS11/First-Project-in-C-with-SFML/README.md

 # First Project in C++ with SFML(3.0DLL)

-This is my first C++ project, a small racing car game built using the SF Made a rectangular box car with help of SFML library Gave basic speed a constant value of float and also added speed up value when W key will be pressed Created various function storing
+This is my first C++ project, a small racing car game built using the SFML libraries.
+Made a rectangular box car with help of SFML library Gave basic speed a constant value of float and also added speed up value when W key will be pressed Created various function storing